aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authorization-grant.md

 ## Processing Rules

-The IdP validates the subject token, and checks that the audience of the subject token matches the `client_id` of the client authentication of the request.
+The IdP MUST validate the subject token, and MUST validate that the audience of the Subject Token (e.g. the `aud` claim of the ID Token) matches the `client_id` of the client authentication of the request.

-The IdP evaluates administrator-defined policy for the token exchange request and determines if the application (client) should be granted access to act on behalf of the subject for the target audience & scopes.
+The IdP evaluates administrator-defined policy for the token exchange request and determines if the client should be granted access to act on behalf of the subject for the target audience and scopes.

 The IdP may also introspect the authentication context described in the SSO assertion to determine if step-up authentication is required.

 ## Response

-If access is granted, the IdP will return a signed Identity Assertion Authorization Grant JWT in the token exchange response defined in Section 2.2 of {{RFC8693}}:
+If access is granted, the IdP creates a signed Identity Assertion Authorization Grant JWT and returns it in the token exchange response defined in Section 2.2 of {{RFC8693}}:

     HTTP/1.1 200 OK
     Content-Type: application/json